- If travelling overseas the LTSVP should be in the new passport.

 - If asked for ID by police or immigration they may insist that the LTSVP is in the new passport.

-But when I returned on my STO appointment date with these forms I was told that they weren’t needed.
-I had been given incorrect information; instead the correct process is:
+But when I returned on my STO appointment date with these forms I was told that they weren’t needed. as I had been given incorrect information.
+The correct process is:

 - Complete the IM.12 form (and attach passport photo) and bring it to your appointment.
-You can get IM.12 from Immigration or download the form here
+You can get IM.12 from Immigration.

-- Bring originals and copies of the following to your appointment:
+- Bring the following documents to your appointment:

-- Old and new passports (copy of bio pages only)
+- Old and new passports (plus copies of bio pages)

-It took 2½ hours from taking a number to collecting the passports.
+It took under 3 hours from taking a number to collecting the passports.

 I was not charged a fee for transferring my LTSVP, but apparently certain nationalities do need to pay a fee to have their multiple entry visa transferred.
 The immigration officer can advise you.